Virginia will be only the second state in the country to have a comprehensive data privacy law in effect.

 VCDPA also requires that data processors and controllers “[e]stablish, implement, and maintain” reasonable practices to protect the “confidentiality, integrity, and accessibility of personal data.”
 This requirement occupies only three lines of the Act, but is hugely important.
 Organizations to which VCDPA applies must now ensure they have in place a full data security program to address cybersecurity and privacy needs.
 And because these programs are required to be “reasonable,” they must constantly evolve to keep pace with industry standards.

 VCDPA has no private right of action.
 Enforcement is by the Virginia Attorney General, who may bring actions to recover civil penalties of up to $7,500 per violation.
 The third of the three amendments that Governor Youngkin recently signed into law requires that funds recovered from enforcement actions be deposited into a fund for the enforcement of consumer regulations.

 The Evolution of VCDPA

 VCDPA does not empower any state agency to develop regulations.
 It will therefore be critical to keep an eye on the Attorney General’s enforcement actions to determine the standards by which that office measures compliance.
 Even if VCDPA does not apply to your organization, VCDPA’s requirement of threshold data security practices are likely to heavily influence consumer expectations.
 It is therefore important to track the evolution of these standards and use them to inform your organization’s own practices.

-If you have any questions about the VCDPA, Sands Anderson’s Cybersecurity and Technology Group can help.
+If you have any questions about the VCDPA, Sands Anderson’s Cybersecurity and Technology Team can help.